What is Ecological Connectivity?

 Cultural Connections

+For Indigenous People, connectivity is not a new idea.
 It is embedded in language, teachings, and stewardship practices that recognize relationships among tmixʷ | tmícw (all living things).

 How You Can Help